photels/photels.github.io/info-oslo-english.md

 ## Other information
 P-Hotels Oslo wishes to reduce our environmental impact and we ask if you can help us recycle in the common areas while you are at the hotel.
-- This is a non-smoking hotell.
+- This is a non-smoking hotel.
 A fee of NOK 1500,- will be charged if you smoke inside.
-- P-Hotels Oslo is a cashless hotel.
+- P-Hotels Oslo is a cashfree hotel.
 All payments must be with card.
 - Parties are not allowed in the room.
 - The hotel must be quiet from 23.00 - 07.00.
 It is not allowed with guests in that period.
 - The entrance door is locked from 23:00, but a receptionist is always on duty and can let you in.